 2. Misusing File Content and File Types

-3. Making Public Inquiries That Violate a Patients Privacy
+3. Making Public Inquiries That Violate Patient Privacy

 Employees often use collaboration tools to ask colleagues about industry best practices or advice on specific work challenges.
 This is a great use of the tool, leading to increased knowledge sharing and more effective outcomes.
-However, without risk management measures in place, the practice can lead to a potential HIPAA violation due to frontline workers who may inadvertently share PHI when simply looking for an answer to general questions.
+However, without appropriate risk management measures in place, it can lead to HIPAA violations due to frontline workers inadvertently sharing PHI when simply looking for answers to general questions.

-How to Prevent HIPAA Violations in Workplace or Yammer
+How to Prevent HIPAA Violations in Workplace, Teams or Slack

-It’s important that healthcare organizations pair collaboration tools with a monitoring solution to protect patient information as well as avoid hefty reputation costs.
+It’s important that healthcare organizations pair collaboration tools with a compliance monitoring solution to protect patient information as well as avoid hefty fines and brand reputation costs.

 Prevent HIPAA Privacy Rule Violations in Enterprise Collaboration

-The HIPAA Privacy Rule gives patients the right to see medical records or a report of disclosures, request record correction, and submit a written statement of disagreement.
+The HIPAA Privacy Rule establishes a set of national standards for the protection of health information and gives patients the right to see and control their medical records, request record correction, and submit a written statement of disagreement.

-How do I prevent HIPAA Privacy Rule Violations in Workplace or Yammer?
+How do I prevent HIPAA Privacy Rule Violations in Workplace, Teams or Slack?

-Honor a patient's right to privacy when you prevent unauthorized shares of Protected Health Information (PHI).
+Healthcare providers must honor a patient's right to privacy by preventing unauthorized shares of Protected Health Information (PHI).

-Pair tools like Workplace by Facebook and Yammer with a rules-based monitoring solution that automatically surfaces and responds to inappropriate shares in public and private messages.
+Pair tools like Workplace from Meta, Teams and Slack with a rules-based compliance monitoring solution that automatically surfaces and responds to inappropriate shares in public and private messages.

 Prevent HIPAA Security Rule Violations in Enterprise Collaboration

-How do I prevent HIPAA Security Rule Violations in Workplace or Yammer?
+How do I prevent HIPAA Security Rule Violations in Workplace, Teams or Slack?

-Develop a documented community management strategy that details appropriate practices on your Workplace or Yammer environment.
+Develop a documented community management strategy that details appropriate practices in your collaboration environment.